 QEW Mini-Grant Criteria

 2. Applicants submit an application including: activities, budget, timeline, and benefits.
 Applicants are expected to match the mini-grant with an equal amount from their own funds.
-However, groups with limited financial means can also apply, adding a description of their limitations.
+However, groups with limited financial means can also apply, adding an explanation of their financial limitations.

 3. Mini-grant applicants generally apply for one-year one-time projects.
-However, applications for multiyear projects with renewal applications anticipated, will be entertained as long as they are clearly stated up front.
+However, applications for multiyear projects with renewal applications anticipated, will be considered as long as they are clearly stated up front.

 4. Projects which substantially involve the participants in the planning and execution will be favorably considered.
-Mini-grants, however, do not pay for services and labor by participants.
+Generally, services and labor are not funded by mini-grants.

 5. A mini-grant check can be sent only to a Friends' organization, not an individual.
 Please give the name and address of your financial officer/treasurer.

 6. Mini-grant recipients agree to document their project, sending a progress report no later than 6 months after receiving the funds, attaching digital photos where possible.

 7. Submit your application any time of the year.